 The focus of the HVL program is to target residential lawn areas up to 1.5 acres.
 Your entire parcel of land (including the house and gardens) might be larger, but the actual lawn area you want to improve has be the size of one-and-a-half football fields or less.

-Watch the video below for an overview of the HVL program and to learn what you can expect when a trained Extension Master Gardener volunteers visits your property.
+Watch the video below for an overview of the HVL program and to learn what you can expect when trained Extension Master Gardener volunteers visits your property.
 Download and complete our brochure application to schedule a visit.
 Brochure applications can also be picked up at our VCE office off Stagecoach Road in the 5th Street Albemarle County Office Building.
-The office is temporarily closed to the public due to COVID, but applications and check can be dropped off outside in our VCE Dropbox or mailed to us at 460 Stagecoach Rd., Charlottesville, VA 22902.
+The office is currently open to the public, but masks are required indoors.
+You can drop off your application at our physical office or mail it to us at 460 Stagecoach Rd., Charlottesville, VA 22902.

 For additional information, please email one of our project coordinators, Melissa King or Khosro Aminpour, at firstname.lastname@example.org.

 The Healthy Virginia Lawns program begins in late February and ends at the beginning of November of each year.